OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 In our ever-evolving world where health crisis and concerns about data privacy have been increasing, there is a need for an efficient, secure system to verify individuals’ vaccination records.
 Current vaccine record verification systems are often cumbersome, require the sharing of personal data, and lack the integrity of the data.
 Furthermore, vaccine record storage varies between countries and even among different health centers.
 In some cases, keeping records is the responsibility of individuals, potentially leading to record loss. \
 To better understand this concept we can use a simpler real-world scenario, for example, the Covid pandemic period in Italy.
 During that period, in order to access public places such as bars or hospitals, a “Green Pass” was required.
 This special pass was granted to people only after taking the appropriate number of Covid vaccines mandated by the Government.
 Once you had shown this pass to the relevant authority and scanned your QR code, they would access your personal data and cross-check with your identity card to see if you were really who you claimed to be.
 Additionally, all this data was stored somewhere, typically in a database.
 However, you as an individual, had limited knowledge and control over how this data is stored and processed and there was no guarantee of protection against potential data breaches. \
 This project addresses these issues by leveraging blockchain’s capabilities to develop a solution that securely stores the data and accurately verifies vaccination records without evidently keeping information about them and therefore enforcing their privacy against public and private entities entitled to check such eligibility in order to provide access to their structures. \
-The system we developed provides a user-friendly interface with which it is possible for everyone to demonstrate if they have a particular vaccine, as well as their eligibility to access places and their vaccination history to doctors anytime and everywhere, without the need of carrying extra documentation.
+The system we developed provides a user-friendly interface with which everyone can demonstrate if they have a particular vaccine, as well as their eligibility to access places, anytime and everywhere, without the need of carrying extra documentation.
 Moreover, adding vaccines to the system bound to a specific user is totally secure and can be performed and monitored only by competent authorities, such as doctors or similar.
 The blockchain model ensures transparency and privacy and availability of the data. \
 The Blockchain-Based Vaccine Verification System (BBVV) is an innovative way to utilize blockchain technology through a decentralized application to address the challenges associated with vaccine verification and record-keeping.
 This comprehensive report provides an in-depth analysis of the DApp's objectives, technology stack, system architecture, and key features. \
 Amidst the global significance of vaccination in public health, the need for secure, tamper-proof, and easily accessible vaccination records has become paramount.
 The DApp aims to revolutionize vaccine verification by leveraging blockchain technology and providing a user-friendly interface for individuals, healthcare providers, and government agencies. \
 The primary objectives of the DApp are to create a secure and immutable repository of vaccination records, enable easy verification and access to vaccination status, and facilitate seamless communication between stakeholders in the healthcare ecosystem.